-LESLIE: Sandy in Iowa is on the line and she has got a problem where the stairs meet the wall.
+LESLIE: Sandy in Iowa is on the line and she has got a problem with wall cracks where the stairs meet the wall.
 What’s going on there?

 SANDY: In my stairwell, where the sheetrock meets the floor joist, when they originally did that, they put that – you know how they use that heavy paper stuff and then they mud over that?
 Well, that cracked.
 And I peeled that off and now I’m trying to figure out how to smooth that over there between the sheetrock and the floor joist in the basement.
 Because it’s sheetrock to wood, I don’t know what material to use to fill that crack so that I can paint over and it look smooth.